FastAPI 102: Async vs Sync, What Actually Happens

 The silent killer: blocking inside async def

-Here's where developers get burned.
-If you call a blocking function inside async def, you don't get an error — the code just runs.
-But blocking the event loop means nothing else can run until your blocking call returns.
+This is where people get burned.
+If you call a blocking function inside async def, you don't get an error.
+The code just runs.
+And while it runs, the entire event loop is frozen until your blocking call returns.
+I have shipped this bug.
+I will probably ship it again.

 import requests # sync HTTP library